simonava5/Final-Project-for-Programming-and-Scripting/README.md

 ![Iris Virginica](https://github.com/simonava5/Final-Project-for-Programming-and-Scripting/blob/master/virginica.png)

+This diagram provides us with a clear visualization of each species variables.
+The biggest difference can be seen between Iris Setosa and Iris Virginica, and Iris Versicolor falls somewhere in the middle.

 # 3. CONCLUSION

 We can see from Table 3 that the average length and width of a sepal is 5.8 and 3.05, and the average length and width of a petal is 3.75 and 1.19 indicating that a petal of the Iris spieces is smaller in size than the sepal.

 We can clearly see by Diagram 1 that petal length and width are the smallest from 0-50 and increase in size again from 50-100 and again from 100-150.
 As we already know from our data that rows 0-50 represent Iris Setosa, 50-100 - Iris Versicolor and 100-150 Iris Virginica, so it is undeniable that Iris Setosa have the smallest petals and Iris Virginica have the largest.

+Diagram 2. provides us with a clear visualization of each species variables.
+The biggest difference can be seen between Iris Setosa and Iris Virginica, and Iris Versicolor falls somewhere in the middle.